 Interested institutions complete the NI³CE in advance and submit an application to participate.
 The application articulates the goals of the center and institution to advance community engagement on campus and in the community, as well as the challenges they are facing, rather than tout their current accomplishments.
 Accepted teams are limited to and require three participants: a) a campus or center coordinator of community engagement, b) their immediate administrative supervisor and c) a colleague from a related office or program.
 The institute is limited to a small number of teams to ensure intimacy and efficiency of interaction.
 The NI³CE institute is either one day or a day and a half long consisting of three parts:

 - Overview/history of the NI³CE and unpacking the data results

 - Report out by teams with friendly critique by colleagues and dialogue

 Webinars are also available from time to time.
 See one here.

 The PPI team is committed to making our national datasets accessible to all qualified researchers in the spirit of full participation.
 The team is aware of the burden of data access and the costs associated with securing datasets in the higher education field that creates barriers to entry, particularly for graduate students.
 Hence, we work with every researcher to make sure cost is not a barrier to accessing the Carnegie CE Dataset and we particularly encourage graduate students and junior scholars to use this and other datasets we offer.

 We are equally committed to protecting the identity of institutions that opted to be part of our datasets.
 The following process to request and gain access to data was built to ensure confidentiality and proper handling of this dataset, and the sharing of the research outcomes with the field.

-Please note the following process and policies regarding access to the Carnegie CE/NIIICE/NASCE Dataset(s):
+Please note the following process and policies regarding access to the 2020 Carnegie CE Dataset: